Gornji Milanovac: Contemporary

 In the World War I occupation, the population in Gornji Milanovac was subjected to war terror and crimes by the forces of Austria-Hungary, German Empire and Bulgaria, while during World War II the infrastructure was destroyed and the population of this town suffered as before.
 At the time of sanctions and breakup of Yugoslavia, the industry of municipality exported their products to the Western and Eastern markets through offshore companies.
-In 1999 NATO bombing of Yugoslavia, Gornji Milanovac was bombed once (only television repeater was damaged).
+In the 1999 NATO bombing of Yugoslavia, Gornji Milanovac was bombed once (only television repeater was damaged).
 People from nearby towns and municipalities in-joke said, that when NATO planned which town to bomb, they put a cup of coffee at the Gornji Milanovac location on the map.